rsksmart/lumino/README.md

 * **Pre-requisites**
     * Install docker
     * Install docker-compose
-    * Create a config file for rif-comms node to work with docker.
+    * Create a config file for rif-comms node to work with docker, the config file needs to be called `server.json5`.
 [Here is how to do that.](./docker/docs/create-rif-comms-config.md)
     * Have a key for the rif-comms node.
 [Here is how to create it.](https://github.com/rsksmart/rif-communications-pubsub-bootnode/tree/grpc-api)
     * Have an account created to use with the lumino node.